 The Board has adopted a Code of Conduct that applies to all of the Company's employees, including its senior financial and executive officers, as well as the Company's directors.
 The Code of Conduct covers the basic standards of conduct applicable to all directors, officers and employees of the Company, as well as the Company's Conflicts of Interest and Ethics Policy and other specific compliance standards and related matters.
-The Company will promptly disclose any waivers of, or amendments to, any provision of the Code of Conduct that apply to the Company's directors and senior financial and executive officers on its website at www.callawaygolf.com.
+The Company will promptly disclose any waivers of certain provisions of our Code of Conduct, or amendments to such provisions, that apply to the Company's directors and senior financial and executive officers on its website at www.callawaygolf.com.